 If you are a registered user on Laidlaw Scholars Network, please sign in.

 Sign in to Laidlaw Scholars Network

-As Lord Laidlaw, our Chairman, and Susanna Kempe, our CEO, met with scholars and alumni from around the word, many requested a way to meet ambitious peers, participate in leadership in-action initiatives and collaborate on research projects for a better present.
+As Lord Laidlaw, our Chairman, and Susanna Kempe, our CEO, met with scholars and alumni from around the world, many requested a way to meet ambitious peers, participate in leadership-in-action initiatives and collaborate on research projects for a better present.
 We welcome you to the Laidlaw Scholars Network, a social utility tool that allows you to do just this!
 Be the new generation of passionate, adaptive, ethical leaders.